thedhruvdhiman/softAssertion/README.md

 Call `assertAll()` to throw if any errors were recorded.

-To view complete all the API refer to `src/lib/helpers/assertion.interface.ts`

 ---

 > Note: If you use strict assert anywhere in your code, that will throw error immediately (in case of a failure in condition), followed with the previously recorded errors.